xentriom/manhwaclan-api/README.md

+> [!CAUTION]
+> This break when cloudflare protection is on for Manhwaclan

 # Toonga - Manga Scraping API

 A fast and efficient API for scraping manga data from manhwaclan.com built with Hono and TypeScript.